DOMjudge/domjudge/doc/manual/upgrading.rst

 7.0, you first need to complete an upgrade to 7.0 before upgrading to a newer version.

-If you have any active contests, it may be advisable to run "Refresh scoreboard cache" from the DOMjudge web interface after the upgrade.
+If you have any active contests, we recommend to run "Refresh scoreboard cache" from the DOMjudge web interface after the upgrade.